 Sherrodsville is a tiny village located in the state of Ohio.
 With a population of 221 people and just one neighborhood, Sherrodsville is the 775th largest community in Ohio.
 Sherrodsville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-When you are in Sherrodsville, you'll notice that it is more blue-collar than most other communities in America.
-40.94% of Sherrodsville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Sherrodsville is a village of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Sherrodsville who work in office and administrative support (22.15%), food service (18.79%), and art, media, and design (4.03%).
+Sherrodsville is a blue-collar town, with 43.71% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Sherrodsville is a village of sales and office workers, production and manufacturing workers, and service providers.
+There are especially a lot of people living in Sherrodsville who work in office and administrative support (19.87%), food service (17.22%), and art, media, and design (5.30%).

 Of important note, Sherrodsville is also a village of artists.
 Sherrodsville has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Sherrodsville’s character.